toma888/SquareReposApi/README.md

 The first screen is a list of repositories.
 In each cell of the list - the name of the repository, the number of stars and forks.
-By clicking on the repository, goes to the second screen - repository details, wich contains: full name, description, url, the number of stars, forks, watches, issues.
+By clicking on the repository, goes to the second screen - repository details, wich contains: full name, description, url, language, the number of stars, forks, watches, issues.

 Technologies: